countr/website/content/docs/01-features/04-counting-systems/07-math-equations.md

 # Math equations

-Count with math equations to train your brian.
+Count with math equations to train your brain.

 ```mdx-code-block
 import {